 The New Google-Proof Internet is Here.
+An Entire Second Internet Designed to Stop Google F\ckage!

-An Entire Second Internet Designed to Stop Google Fckage:
+Google Fickage!
+Thu, 29 Sep 2016 10:58:17, newstips66, [] The New Google-Proof Internet is Here.
+An Entire Second Internet Designed to Stop Google Fckage!
 The Defense Department built the first internet to control all things for winning a war.
 Google took that internet over in order to control all things for winning elections for the Democrats campaign financiers.
 Now Blockchain is taking that internet over for the rest of the world.
 Google has spent tens of millions of dollars placing spies and shills inside of the Blockchain project but they have had little success in slowing it due to global demand.

-A Second Internet Courtesy of the Blockchain

-By Brady Dale •

-Muneeb Ali speaks at TEDxNewYork 2016 - Down the Rabbit Hole, September 10, 2016, at the SVA Theatre.
-Dian Lofton, used by permission

-A lot of weird stuff has been happening to data inside the internet's walled gardens.
+A Second Internet Courtesy of the Blockchain By Brady Dale • Muneeb Ali speaks at TEDxNewYork 2016 - Down the Rabbit Hole, September 10, 2016, at the SVA Theatre.
+Dian Lofton, used by permission A lot of weird stuff has been happening to data inside the internet's walled gardens.
 It has been getting shut down by the people who own the sites we all depend on.
 There's a protest going on at Facebook over the issue right now.
-One Turkish journalist is saying that his account has been blocked inside the country, at his government's request; Palestinian journalists have a similar problem.
+One Turkish journalist is saying that his account has been blocked inside the country, at his government's request; Palestinian journalish have a similar problem .
 YouTubers believe that their videos have been getting unfairly de-monetized by mindless robots.
 On a more macro level, publishers that had worked hard to build a Facebook driven traffic strategy saw their traffic plummet when the social media giant decided it preferred user generated content.
 These decisions cut more deeply because so many organizations depend entirely on the big social sites for relevance.
 Some of them don't even have standalone websites.

-NowThis was feted at its founding in 2012 for building a news organization that assumed all of its content would be distributed on sprawling social networks, but it hasn't caught on as a cultural force.
+NowThis was feted at its founding in 2012 for building a news organization that assumed all of its content would be distributed on sprawling social networks, but it hasn't caught on as cultural force.
 Social network driven growth was seductive way to reduce friction marshaling powerful network effects to build audience, which made it easier for content to go viral.
-That said, it seems like publishers forgot to consider the potential downside of depending on someone else's IP to distribute content?
+The said, it seems like publishers forgot to consider the potential downside of depending on someone else's IP to distribute content?
+Blockstack browser, open on a desktop, still in private alpha.
+Courtesy of Blockstack